 What are Destination Clubs?

-Being part of a club entitles a member to the use of the clubs properties, and this applies whether it's a health club, a country club or a golf club.
-A destination club is no different.
-The properties offered by this sort of exclusive organization are high-quality, fully serviced, luxury vacation homes.
+In very simple terms a destination club or luxury residence fund provides access to a portfolio of high-quality, fully serviced, luxury, spacious vacation homes in a variety of locations.
+Being part of a club entitles a member to the use of the clubs properties.
 Destination clubs offer their members a flexible alternative to luxury hotels, second homes and vacation home rentals.
 The clubs have properties located in a variety of destinations, sometimes on a global scale.
 They also provide the peace of mind that comes from knowing each home will be maintained to a consistent, very high standard.
+We use the term "destination club" to cover a variety of organizations, but the clubs themselves may use destination club, residence fund or just luxury travel club - see more on the different structures below.

 Different people have different ideas about what makes a great vacation.
 With this in mind, the destination clubs offer their members beautiful homes in a variety of settings.
 Beachfront properties are always popular (eg in Hawaii, the Caribbean, Florida, the Mediterranean) and so are mountain hideaways with access to great ski slopes (eg in Vail, Aspen, Deer Valley, Swiss Alps).
 Locations in leisure resorts offer superb golfing, spa and other relaxation opportunities, while urban apartments provide luxurious city accommodation.